-They will also likely remove branches from large trees that break off due to inclement so that people don’t walk under them when walking down sidewalks, for example.
+They will also probably remove branches from large trees that break off due to the weather in order to ensure that individuals do not walk beneath them when doing things like walking down sidewalks.

 Why Winter Is A Good Time For Tree Work!

-Now that the leaves have fallen and the snow is starting to cover the ground, many people are not thinking about their trees as much.
-However, we’d like you to know that winter is a great time to work on trees.
+Now that the leaves have fallen off the trees and snow is beginning to blanket the ground, many individuals are not giving their trees as much thought as they did previously.
+On the other hand, we would like to make sure you are aware that the winter is an excellent season to work on trees.

 Types Of Tree Work Ideal For Winter

-If a tree has shown signs of stress or disease or was not vigorous in its growth during the previous growing season, it might be better to wait until the tree is just about to leaf out to do any major pruning.
-Sometimes, even though the tree is stressed, you may want to prune it in the winter anyway if there is a risk of the tree being damaged in severe weather due to structural issues or previous storm damage.
+If a tree shown symptoms of stress or disease during the previous growing season, or if the tree's development was not very robust, it is probably best to wait until the tree is just about to leaf out to perform any major pruning on the tree.
+Sometimes, even though the tree is stressed, you may still want to prune it in the winter even if there is a risk of the tree being damaged in severe weather due to structural issues or previous storm damage.
+In this case, you may want to prune it because there is a risk of the tree being damaged in severe weather due to structural issues or previous storm damage.

 Access Through Snow

-Some jobs are more appropriate for winter tree work depending on access to the yard.
-For example, when there is snow on the ground, the use of sleds help us move wood around easily, but it some cases, we may ask clients to clear us a path to the tree if there has been a large amount of snow.
+Depending on how easy it is to get into the yard, certain tree-related tasks are better suited for the winter.
+For instance, when there is snow on the ground, the use of sleds makes it easier for us to transport wood around.
+However, in certain circumstances, we may ask customers to clear a route to the tree for us if there has been a significant amount of snow.

 Winter Storm Damage – Preventing/Restoring